Division I Governance

 - January 17, 2015 — The new Board of Directors members will begin their terms and a joint meeting of the old and new Board will be conducted.

-- January 17, 2015 – A Core Five Forum will be conducted for the 65 schools and 15 student-athlete representatives to discuss and vote on their proposed legislation.
+- January 17, 2015 – An Autonomy Forum and Business Session will be conducted for the 65 schools and 15 student-athlete representatives to discuss and vote on their proposed legislation.

 - January 18, 2015 — All Division I members will vote on an amendment to the NCAA Constitution that ensures championship automatic qualification access for all 32 current multisport conferences